.

 All participants must be able to:

-- Bend and kneel to get low enough to access the ground for digging and troweling in the sediment, several times per day, and kneeling for extended periods.
+• Bend and kneel to get low enough to access the ground for digging and troweling in the sediment several times daily and kneeling for extended periods.

-- Handle a shovel and trowel to sift through sediment, and lift and carry a bucket of sediment weighing about 10–15 lbs./4.5–7 kgs.
+• Handle a trowel to sift through sediment, and lift and carry a bucket of sediment weighing about 10–15 lbs./4.5–7 kgs.
+Note: Sifting work requires some agility to get up and down off the ground in the sandy substrate (good balance needed).

-- Carry personal daily supplies such as lunch, water, and some small field equipment weighing 10 lbs./4.5 kgs or less.
+• Carry personal daily supplies such as snacks, water, and some small field equipment weighing 10 lbs./4.5 kgs or less.

-- Get up into and down out of a minibus and ride, seated with seatbelt fastened, for a total of about 30 minutes per day.
+• Get up and down from a van and ride, seated with a seatbelt fastened, for about 30 minutes daily.

-- Be able to go up and down the stairs to get to the accommodations.
+• Be able to go up and down the stairs to get to the accommodations (all guest rooms are located on the second floor).

 Health and Safety